 Sitecore is a leading digital experience software with an integrated platform powered by .net CMS, commerce and digital marketing tools.
 Basically, it is a customer experience management company that provides web content management and multichannel marketing automation software.

 Talking about the features of all the rivals, Magento helps in handling payments, providing in shipping options, analytics and also manage a couple of hosting options for the community version on different hosting platforms.

 While moving to other opponents, WooCommerce includes payment gateways, order management, analytics, shipping options and lot more.
 With the help of WooCommerce, we can sell virtual or physical products, even we can create membership sites, subscription.

-Inching towards the features of Sitecore, it provides a facility to store and manage big data, one can able to have real analytics for the query and report on the data that has been collected, even manage multiple channel communications form single place with a multi-site capability and content personalization.
+Inching towards the features of Sitecore, it provides a facility to store and manage big data, one can able to have real analytics for the query and report on the data that has been collected, even manage multiple channel communications form a single place with a multi-site capability and content personalization.

 Magento involves a free and a premium option too, prices are not readily available, but the approx enterprise level may reach above the range of $ 20,000 per year.
 Based on the level several solutions one needs to choose the feature from small as well as enterprise-level business.
-As far as the hosting cost is concerned one can use own host for scaled-down community version but to avoid the difficulty in maintenance, paid hosting of the Magento should be brought up to use.
+As far as the hosting cost is concerned one can use its own host for scaled-down community version but to avoid the difficulty in maintenance, paid hosting of the Magento should be brought up to use.

 WooCommerce provides various free plug-in, one just needs to have good hosting and other costs associated with WordPress.
 Otherwise, WooCommerce is a cheap hosting plan.
 But it is best to get something that was designed with WooCommerce for the purpose of improving the performance.

-Cost of Sitecore starts at $40,000 and includes $8,000 for each additional year while implementing cost starts at $65,000 with support and licensing fees to cost around $10,000 for each year.
+The cost of Sitecore starts at $40,000 and includes $8,000 for each additional year while implementing cost starts at $65,000 with support and licensing fees to cost around $10,000 for each year.